chunksnbits/store.pouchdb/README.md

 });
 ```

-## Store.schema
+## Store.schema(:schema)<a name="properties-schema"></a>

-Convenience method to apply multiple association and property specifications in a single call.
+Convenience method to apply multiple association and validation specifications in a single call.

 ### Example